dcnieho/gazeMapper/README.md

 Examples:
 1. [Example 1](#example-1-single-participant-and-single-plane) is a minimum example, using a single eye tracker recording per session and a single plane to map gaze to, along with a glassesValidator setup for determining data quality.
-1. [Example 2](#example-2-two-participants-and-two-planes) is a a more elaborate version of example 1, using two eye trackers recording per session that have to be synchronized and two planes to map gaze to (again along with a glassesValidator setup for determining data quality).
+1. [Example 2](#example-2-two-participants-and-two-planes) is a more elaborate version of example 1, using two eye trackers recording per session that have to be synchronized and two planes to map gaze to (again along with a glassesValidator setup for determining data quality).
-1. Example 3
+1. [Example 3](#example-3-one-participant-multiple-planes-and-an-overview-camera) is a recording where a participants looks at and interacts with multiple planes, including a moving plane, and is furthermore observed with an external overview camera.
+As with the other examples, a glassesValidator setup is used for determining data quality.

 ### Example 1: Single participant and single plane
 [Example data](https://github.com/dcnieho/gazeMapper/tree/master/example_data/1_simple/data), [stimulus presentation code](https://github.com/dcnieho/gazeMapper/tree/master/example_data/stimulus_for_1_and_2) and the [configuration](https://github.com/dcnieho/gazeMapper/tree/master/example_data/1_simple/configuration/) and [coding](https://github.com/dcnieho/gazeMapper/tree/master/example_data/1_simple/coding/) files needed for exactly recreating the below steps are provided.